-Earlier in 2012, John represented the Halliburton Company in a trade secrets dispute involving a former employee and the competing oilfield tools company he founded.
-In a trial lasting almost two weeks in state district court in Dallas, John convinced the twelve-person jury to return a unanimous verdict in favor of Halliburton on all counts.
+John represented Halliburton in another trade secrets dispute tried before a Dallas County jury in 2012, involving a former employee and the competing oilfield tools company he founded.
+In a trial lasting almost two weeks, John convinced the twelve-person jury to return a unanimous verdict in favor of Halliburton on all counts.
 The jury also voted to award damages to Halliburton in the amount requested.
-The case is currently on appeal.

-Public interest and governmental entity representation have also played a large role in John’s practice.
-In addition to the recent Texas school funding litigation, John was part of a team that represented a coalition of more than thirty Texas cities, including Dallas and Houston, challenging the proposed construction of a number of new coal-fired power plants across Texas in 2004.
-John also represented the Deep East Texas Council of Governments in relation to relief funding for Texas cities and towns victimized by Hurricane Ike.
+Public interest and governmental entity representation have played a large role in John’s practice.
+In addition to the school funding matter mentioned above, John was part of a team that represented more than thirty Texas cities, including Dallas and Houston, challenging the proposed construction of a number of new coal-fired power plants across Texas in 2004.

-John graduated from Harvard College in 1997 and obtained his law degree from Yale Law School in 2000.
-While in law school, he won the Thurman Arnold Prize as the best oral advocate in the school’s moot court competition.
-Before joining Haynes and Boone in October 2008, Turner was a partner in the firm of Susman Godfrey LLP, where he practiced since 2001.
-In 2000-2001, he served as a law clerk for the Honorable Lee H. Rosenthal of the United States District Court for the Southern District of Texas.
+John grew up in Crockett, Texas.
+He graduated from Harvard College and obtained his law degree from Yale Law School, where he won the Thurman Arnold Prize as the best oral advocate in the school’s moot court competition.
+Before joining Haynes and Boone in 2008, he was a partner in the firm of Susman Godfrey LLP, where he began his legal career.
+After law school, he served as a law clerk for the Honorable Lee H. Rosenthal of the United States District Court for the Southern District of Texas.